fadhelmurphy/with-react-context-localstorage/README.md

-This website is Adaptive & Responsive (Mixed)
+This website is Adaptive & Responsive (Mixed).
+## Demo
+This project is deployed to Vercel and can be accessed [Here](https://la-fe.vercel.app/).
 ## Tech Stack

 * React JS